kungfoo/kungfoo-slidedown/refactoring-to-tests.md

 ***

+## Why do we test?

+- We want our code to work _now_ and _continue to work in the future_.
+- QA should find _nothing_.
+- End users should find _even less_.
+- Tests are our safety net for fearless change and refactoring.

+***

 ## So what do I even mean?

 Good code with good design (on the API/component/class level) should be _easy_ and _fast_ to test.

-Test code should be treated with the same care as all other code is; after all tests are your safety net when changing things.
+Test code should be treated with the _same care_ as all other code is; after all tests are your safety net when changing things.

-The simplicity of testing something (or lack thereof) can be seen as direct systems design feeback and as such provides additional value over the mere checking of things working.
+The simplicity of testing something (or lack thereof) can be seen as direct systems design feedback and as such provides additional value over the mere checking of things working.

 ***

-## On test automation
+## 🤖 On test automation

 Why do we automate?